 The type of wall insulation you’ll need depends on whether your home has cavity or solid walls.
 If your home was built from 1920 onwards, it’s likely to have cavity walls.

 If you have solid wall insulation, see our separate guide for information on solid wall insulation.

-It's cost effective - it costs between £330 and £720 depending on the size of your home, and should pay for itself in four years or under through the savings you'll make on your heating bills.
+It’s cost effective – it costs between £330 and £720 depending on the size of your home.
+Cavity-wall insulation should pay for itself in four years or less through the savings you’ll make on your heating bills.